dhruvdhody/IETF-DeepDive/README.md

 # Breakout Activity

 * Group A: Review and Fix an Internet-Draft (I-D)
-* Group B: Prepare Slides for the Working Group (WG) meeting
+* Group B: Review and Fix Slides for the IETF meeting
 * Group C: Improve a Birds-of-a-Feather (BoF) Proposal and Proposed Charter

 ## Group A: **Review and Fix an Internet-Draft (I-D)**